Migrations

 • Making a column NOT NULL after creation (YDB can only drop NOT NULL, not add it; the column keeps its current nullability).

-Uniqueness and Constraints
+Constraints

 Relations and many-to-many